Skip to content

 How Reliable is the RAADS-R?

-The RAADS-R has been widely used in both clinical practice and academic research since it was first introduced in 2008.
+The the Ritvo scale has been widely used in both clinical practice and academic research since it was first introduced in 2008.
 Reliability studies suggest that the test is effective at distinguishing autistic adults from non-autistic adults, particularly when combined with other assessments.
+To improve practicality, shorter tools have been explored, including the development of the RAADS-14 short version in 2023.

 That said, no screening tool is perfect.
 False positives and false negatives are possible, especially for individuals with co-occurring conditions such as ADHD, anxiety, or depression.
-The RAADS-R should therefore be viewed as a helpful screening step, not a definitive diagnosis.
+This diagnostic questionnaire should therefore be viewed as a helpful screening step, not a definitive diagnosis.

-Although the RAADS-R is well established, it has faced some criticism within the autism research community:
+Although this autism screening test is well established, it has faced some criticism within the autism research community:

 • Self-report limitations – answers depend on the individual’s own interpretation of the questions.